wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/FAD/index.md

 * I mastered finding notes on the fretboard, so its now trivial to find chords anywhere on the neck.
 You have learned your [note locations]({{< ref "guitar/Fundamentals/notes/finding-notes" >}}) haven't you?

 * I no longer think about shape names at all.
-I'd just call those chords [figure 4](#barre-triads) F&sharp;, B, and E major chords and be done with it.
+I'd just call those chords in [figure 4](#barre-triads) F&sharp;, B, and E major chords and be done with it.

 * I can play two of the shapes two different ways, depending on whether I have fingers above or below the "kernel" triad.
 (The F shape is only played with fingers mostly higher on the neck.)